 Here's What You Do

-- Place a cast-iron pan over medium-high heat.
-Add 8 tablespoons of butter until bubbly, then add the flour and whisk continuously to make a medium roux, the color of peanut butter, about 5 to 8 minutes.
-(See Recipe Notes)
+- To a cast-iron Dutch oven over medium-high heat, add 8 tablespoons of butter until bubbly.
+Add the flour and whisk or stir continuously to make a medium roux, the color of peanut butter, about 5 to 8 minutes.

 - Add the onions, celery, and bell peppers (the Trinity) to the roux.
-Remove the Dutch oven from the heat and stir the vegetables until all coated with the roux.
+Remove the Dutch oven from the heat and stir to coat the vegetables with the roux.

-- Once the Dutch oven has cooled somewhat, return to a medium heat and continue to stir occationally for atotal of 15 minutes.
+- Once the Dutch oven has cooled somewhat, return to a medium heat and continue for a total of 15 minutes, stirring occasionally.

-- Add the garlic and about half the green onions; continue to sauté until aromatic-about 1 to 2 minutes; add about ½ of the Herb and Spice mix and both bay leaves and mix well to combine; continue to sauté about 5 more minutes.
+- Add the garlic and half the green onions; continue to sauté until aromatic, about 1 to 2 minutes, then add half of the Herb and Spice mix and both bay leaves; mix well to combine and continue to sauté about 5 more minutes, then remove from the heat.

 - While the veggie/roux mixture is finishing up, turn the heat to high under the stock pot and bring the stock to a rolling boil.

-- When the veggie/roux mixture is ready, mix it into the boiling stock.
-Usung a slotted spoon, mix in one spoonful at a time, stirring until the whole spoonful is fully dissolved.
-Continue this until all the veggie/roux mixture is incorporated into the stock, making sure to return the stock to a full rolling boil in between spoons.
-Set the cast iron pot aside, do not clean it.
+- Mix the roux mixture into the boiling stock, one spoonful at a time. stirring until each spoonful is fully dissolved.
+Continue this until all the roux mixture is incorporated into the stock, returning the stock to a full rolling boil in between spoons.
+Set the empty cast iron Dutch oven aside; do not clean it.

-- Allow the gravy to medium boil for about 5 minutes, then reduce the heat to a simmer.
-Cover the stockpot and simmer for 10 minutes, stirring occasionally.
+- Maintain a high simmer in the stock pot for about 5 minutes, then reduce the heat.
+Cover and maintain a low simmer for 10 minutes, stirring occasionally.

-- Turn the heat to medium high under the cast iron Dutch oven used for the roux and add 2 tablespoons of butter.
-As the butter melts scrape up any fond that's stuck to the bottom of the pan.
+- Turn the heat to medium high under the cast iron Dutch oven used for the roux.
+Add 2 tablespoons of butter.
+As the butter melts, scrape up any fond that's stuck to the bottom of the pan.

-- When the butter is foaming, add about ½ to ⅔ of the reserved green onions (saving some to sprinkle on top of the etouffée when serving) and sauté a minute or two, then add the crawfish tails and about half of the remaining Herb and Spice Blend.
+- When the butter is foaming, add about ½ to ⅔ of the reserved green onions (reserve the remainder).
+Sauté a minute or two, then add the crawfish tails and about half of the remaining Herb and Spice Blend.
 Mix well until all the crawfish are coated with butter.

-- Sauté about 2 to 3 minutes stirring constantly; you’ll see some liquid developing from the butter and rendering the crawfish.
+- Sauté only about 2, stirring constantly; you’ll see some liquid developing from the butter and the crawfish.
 (See Recipe Notes).

 - Add the gravy mixture to the crawfish tails and mix well.
 The liquid from sautéing the tails in the butter will thin out the gravy.

-- Mix well, taste for spice, and add more if needed.
-When this comes to a heavy simmer lower the heat to a slight simmer for about 20 minutes.
+- Mix well, taste, and adjust the seasoning.
+When starting to boil, lower the heat to a slight simmer for about 5 to 10 minutes.

 - If the gravy is getting too thick, place the cover on the pan while it simmers.
-Add some of the reserved stock if you need to thin the gravy.
+Thin the gravy with reserved stock, if needed.

-- When you have the consistency you want, add the remaining 2 tablespoons of butter and shake the pan back and forth, don’t stir, until the butter is melted into the etouffée-then give it one final gentle stir.
+- When you have the consistency you want, add the remaining 2 tablespoons of butter; stir and shake the pan until the butter is melted into the etouffée.

 - Remove the bay leaves and serve over white rice.